Best Online Associate in General Studies Programs

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

-An associate in general studies program can prepare students who want to continue on to earn their bachelor's degree.
-Learners can fulfill general education requirements while they decide which major to pursue at the bachelor's level.
+An associate in general studies program can prepare you to continue on to earn your bachelor's degree.
+You can fulfill general education requirements while you decide which major to pursue at the bachelor's level.
 It can be a great choice for students who don't know just yet what career path they want to take.

 Many community colleges offer associate degrees, which can be completed in about two years.
 Some schools offer accelerated degrees, which may be completed in as little as one year.